 This morning, the Department of Labor withdrew its guidance on independent contractors and joint employment, a move business groups expect will result in fewer individuals covered by the Fair Labor Standards Act.
 The guidance was issued under the Obama administration and set forth an economic realities test intended to resolve significant ...

 The Massachusetts House passed a bill today intended to protect pregnant workers.
 Now, we wait for the Senate.
 Pregnant workers face daunting challenges from their employers.
 Today, the Massachusetts House to a strong step to protect those individuals from discrimination and other problems.
-(View Article) If you're pregnant or ...
+(View Article) If you're pregnant or planning a ...